fkhatri1/realtime-candles/README.md

 ## Design notes
 Below are high-level notes describing the components of this solution.
 Details are in comments within the code.
+The process will run forever, turning candle intervals and starting new ones, until stopped.
+At the turn of intervals, local data is printed to the terminal showing variances with FTX and open interest.

 **Note** - The tables from Part 1 are not used by the realtime-candles solution.
 To avoid dependencies of standing up a database, realtime-candles runs everything in memory.

 ### CandleSeries
 CandleSeries contains candle data for a given market for a given candle window length.
 All data is maintained by the process in Pandas dataframes.
 This class provides functionality to update candle data with new trade information.
-It handles turning of candle windows and compares local data with FTX historical data.
+It handles turning of candle intervals and compares local data with FTX historical data.
 It also fetches open interest at the turn of intervals.

 Note - Locally-calculated OHCL data matches closely with FTX historical data.
 Variances that do occur are mostly within 1%.
 Variances could be occurring because of missed messages from the Websocket.
 Locally-calculated volume is way off, however.
 I describe more on this in the Todos below.